fnk0/NowInTheater/README.md

 Create a new Android project with the default settings (i.e. Min SDK 15, blank activity, etc..)

-First of all we should update our

-Top level build.gradle file.
+First of all we should update our top level build.gradle file.
 That is the build.gradle file that is in your project folder.

 In the dependencies section we add